King's Quest I: Other platforms

 King's Quest was not ported to the Commodore 64, the most important computer game platform.
 Roberta Williams said that the limitations of its graphic system (three colors per 8x8 block) did not permit the level of graphics detail Sierra wanted.
-In addition, the computer's 64k of memory is too small for the complex AGI engine.
+In addition, the computer's 64 KB of memory is too small for the complex AGI engine.
 She said that she had always wanted to make an adventure game with animation, but it was not possible up to then.

-Sega Master System

 The 1989 Master System port uses its own engine, with a verb/noun interface similar to early LucasArts games.
-It has original tile and sprite-based graphics and was published by Parker Brothers, who in turn outsourced development to micro smiths, as had been done for Montezuma's revenge.
-The game is based on the original King's Quest, and shares the puzzles and points-list of that game.
-Some of the puzzles and rooms have been modified a bit (for example, the boulder covering the dagger rolls a different direction than in PC).
+It has original tile and sprite-based graphics and was published by Parker Brothers, who in turn outsourced development to micro smiths, as had been done for Montezuma's Revenge.
+The game is based on the original King's Quest, and shares the puzzles and points list of that game.
+Some of the puzzles and rooms have been modified a bit (for example, the boulder covering the dagger rolls in a different direction than in PC).
 An extra item exists — it is now possible to pick up the three-leaf clovers.
 There are some extra places to die (including a dangerous staircase added to an exit of the Leprechauns' realm).
 It is non-linear, and the three treasures can be collected in any order, like in the original PC version.
 Game saves are done through passwords.

 1990 remake

 King's Quest I: Quest for the Crown is a 1990 remake of King's Quest.
 This release is the "Enhanced" version of King's Quest.
-It uses the Sierra's Creative Interpreter (SCI) engine, the same engine used in games such as King's Quest IV; while it still uses 16-color graphics, it features twice the resolution, and music card support instead of the PC speaker.
-There are two different box variations for this release: one with the same gold slipcover box as the 1987 256K version 2.0F and a box created specifically for the remake.
+It uses Sierra's Creative Interpreter (SCI) engine, the same engine used in games such as King's Quest IV; while it still uses 16-color graphics, it features twice the resolution, and music card support instead of the PC speaker.
+There are two different box variations for this release: one with the same gold slipcover box as the 1987 256 KB version 2.0F and a box created specifically for the remake.

-The game is described as a 1.5 (1 1/2) remake of King's Quest I.
+The game is described as a 1.5 (1½) remake of King's Quest I.

-The 1990 SCI EGA "Enhanced" version of King's Quest: Quest for the Crown was announced for the Atari ST line of computers and later canceled.
+The 1990 SCI EGA "Enhanced" version of King's Quest: Quest for the Crown was announced for the Atari ST line of computers.
 It was announced via Sierra News Magazine in spring 1991, saying owners could send disk #1 or the front cover of the manual along with a check or money order for $20 to upgrade their copy to the enhanced version.
+A retail boxed version was not sold in stores.

+In 1994, the retail version was released for the Atari ST via publisher: Kixx XL with ST Action's Tina Hackett summing it up as a "Fairly reasonable adventure game with plenty of puzzles to solve."